aHDpeee/aHDpeeeWiki/RepoSyncFolder/day.md

 - [ ] write down wednesday
 - [ ] find time for book
 - [ ] make a research about case
-- [ ] look for extra information about book auth
+- [ ] look for extra information about book authors